ayushvadodariya/sponzo-final/README.md

 ## Problem Statement

-**Influenzar**: **A Marketplace Connecting Influencers and Brands**
+**SPONZO**: **A Marketplace Connecting Influencers and Brands**

-Influenzar addresses the challenges faced by both influencers and brands in the ever-evolving landscape of digital marketing.
+SPONZO addresses the challenges faced by both influencers and brands in the ever-evolving landscape of digital marketing.
 The platform serves as a centralized marketplace, offering a solution that enables seamless collaboration between influencers and brands.

 ## The Challenge